It started simply enough with some notes.

 And oh yeah, in case you were wondering, I did have more choking incidents in the period that my eos were super elevated.
 More eos, more inflammation, more inflammation, less space for food to get through.
 More choking.
 (Not pretty).

 Dr. S was pretty much ready to jump me on an elimination diet.
 He was pretty scared of my EOS number, and wanted it down.
 The only other way to get that number down is by taking a swallowed steroid, a method that is fun for no one, but apparently especially not fun for diabetics because it makes our blood sugar nearly impossible to control.
 And, you know, then I’d be taking a swallowed steroid for the rest of my life.
 Not ideal.

 But it was also September.
 And, in case you hadn’t gathered it from the literally thousands of words I’ve written waxing poetic about diet and body image, I sort of have issues with food.
-I was not fucking going into my sister’s wedding, then the holiday season eating potatoes and spinach and nothing else.
-As they say in France: “Eh fuck that eh shit.”
+I was not going into my sister’s wedding, then the holiday season eating potatoes and spinach and nothing else.
+As they say in France: “Eh forget eh it.”